syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customizing-Font.md

 ## DefaultFontSize

-The SfRichTextEditor provides support to modify the default font size used in the Rich text editor control.The default font size of the Rich Text Editor can be changed using the FontSize property.
+The SfRichTextEditor provides support to modify the default font size used in the Rich text editor control.The default font size of the Rich Text Editor can be changed using the DefaultFontSize property.

 {% tabs %}